 for land-based solar panels located below the flood storage zone elevation would need to provide a no practical alternative analysis as required by Section 1304.407(c) to TVA with their application.
 Consistent with Executive Order 11988 and TVA’s NEPA Procedures Sections 1308.600-1308.605, actions located in the 100-year floodplain are also subject to a 14-day public notice period on TVA’s

 C. Electrical Standards

-As with all Section 26a permits, the electrical components must meet and be installed in accordance with all state and local electrical codes and standards and 1304.209(c).
-Approval of solar panels installed to provide power to structures other than the water use facility requires a variance to 1304.209(c)(1)(ii) which requires that utility lines within the access corridor solely serve water use facilities.
-Approval of this guidance by the Vice President, Land & Shoreline Management also approves the variance required to install such facilities.
+- As with all Section 26a permits, the electrical components must meet and be installed in accordance with all state and local electrical codes and standards and Section 1304.209(c) (if there is land-based electrical service).
+Approval of solar panels installed to provide power to structures other than the water-use facility requires a variance to Section 1304.209(c)(1)(ii) which requires that utility lines within the access corridor solely serve water-use facilities.
+Approval of this guidance by the Vice President or designee also approves the variance required to install such facilities.

 D. Environmental and Programmatic Reviews

 TVA completes certain environmental and programmatic reviews on all Section 26a applications.
-In addition to other environmental and programmatic reviews deemed necessary by staff, all requests involving solar panels will include the following reviews.
+In addition to other environmental and programmatic reviews deemed necessary by staff, some requests involving solar panels may be coordinated with Regional

 Relations, Commercial Energy Solutions, and/or the local power company.
 If a solar installation does not involve an interconnection with an applicant’s electrical system, then such reviews will not be needed.

 In addition to standard application information required for a Section 26a permit request, the following additional information will be necessary for reviews of requests involving solar panels.
 Applicants are responsible for submitting design plans